Do Babies Dream? Unpacking the Mystery of Baby Dreams

 Compared to adults, who spend an estimated 20-25% of their sleep in REM, newborns are in the REM cycle about 50% of the time they are asleep.
 Researchers believe that this higher percentage of REM sleep is crucial for brain development, as it is during this stage that your baby’s brain is processing sensory experiences and forming new neural connections that are essential for the development of the central nervous system.
 It’s also believed that REM sleep plays a role in regulating emotions, aiding in your baby’s emotional resilience and stability.

-If you watch your baby sleep, you’ll be able to tell when they’ve cycled into REM sleep: you may notice their eyes moving rapidly back and forth under their eyelids, and they may twitch or jerk their arms and legs and smile or cry out in their sleep.
+If you watch them sleep, you’ll be able to tell when babies start dreaming and have cycled into REM sleep: you may notice their eyes moving rapidly back and forth under their eyelids, and they may twitch or jerk their arms and legs and smile or cry out in their sleep.

 To support healthy sleep for your baby and maximize the benefits of REM sleep, create a calm and consistent sleeping environment that’s free from disturbances and conducive to rest.
 You may find that tools like the MamaRoo Sleep® Bassinet, which mimics the natural motions parents make to soothe their babies, can aid in healthy sleep by helping your baby fall asleep faster and stay asleep longer.